nosqlbench/nosqlbench-build-docs/site/content/reference/bindings/funcref_experimental.md

 - `long -> HashedFloatVectors(Object: sizer) -> float[]`

+## HdfDatasetToCqlPredicates

+Binding function that accepts a long input value for the cycle and returns a string consisting of the CQL predicate parsed from a single record in an HDF5 dataset

+- `long -> HdfDatasetToCqlPredicates(String: filename, String: datasetname, String: parsername) -> String`
+  - *notes:* Create a new binding function that accepts a long input value for the cycle and returns a string
+@param filename
+@param datasetname
+@param parsername

+- `long -> HdfDatasetToCqlPredicates(String: filename, String: datasetname) -> String`

+## HdfDatasetToString

+This function reads a vector dataset from an HDF5 file.
+The entire dataset is parsed into a single String Object with the discreet values separated by the user supplied separator character.
+It is intended for use only with small datasets where the entire dataset can be read into memory and there is no need to read individual vectors from the dataset.
+The lambda function simply returns the String representation of the dataset.

+- `long -> HdfDatasetToString(String: filename, String: dataset, String: separator) -> String`
+  - *notes:* Create a new binding function that accepts a long input value for the cycle and returns a string representation of the specified dataset
+@param filename
+@param dataset
+@param separator

+- `long -> HdfDatasetToString(String: filename, String: dataset) -> String`

 ## HdfDatasetToStrings

-This function reads a dataset from an HDF5 file.
+This function reads a dataset of any supported type from an HDF5 file.
 The dataset itself is not read into memory, only the metadata (the "dataset" Java Object).
 The lambda function reads a single vector from the dataset, based on the long input value.

 - `long -> HdfDatasetToStrings(String: filename, String: datasetName) -> String`

+## HdfDatasetsToString

+- `long -> HdfDatasetsToString(String: filename, String: DSNameLeft, String: DSNameRight, String: intraSeparator, String: interSeparator) -> String`

 ## HdfFileToFloatArray